Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
 Notice that if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign in again - that is the sample implements a [persistent cache for MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization), and remembers the tokens from the previous run.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
-Then please reach out to us using the [GitHub Issues](../../../../issues) page.
+Then please reach out to us using the [GitHub Issues](../../issues) page.

 ## About The Code

 The manual JWT validation occurs in the [TokenValidationHandler](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/blob/master/TodoListService-ManualJwt/Global.asax.cs#L58) implementation in the `Global.aspx.cs` file in the TodoListService-ManualJwt project.
-Each time a call is done on a controller method holding the `[Authorize]` attribute, the [TokenValidationHandler.SendAsync()](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/blob/4b80657c5506c8cb30af67b9f61bb6aa68dfca58/TodoListService-ManualJwt/Global.asax.cs#L80) method is called:
+Each time a call is made to the web API, the [TokenValidationHandler.SendAsync()](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/blob/4b80657c5506c8cb30af67b9f61bb6aa68dfca58/TodoListService-ManualJwt/Global.asax.cs#L80) handler is executed:

 This method:

-1. gets the token from the Authorization headers
+1. gets the token from the Authorization headers.
+1. gets the open ID configuration from the Azure AD discovery endpoint
+1. ensures that the web API is consented to and provisioned in the Azure AD tenant from where the access token originated.
 1. verifies that the token has not expired
-1. gets the open ID configuration from the Azure AD discovery endpoint
 1. Sets the parameters to validate:
     - the audience - the application accepts both its App ID URI and its AppID/clientID
     - the valid issuers - the application accepts both Azure AD V1 and Azure AD V2